on all US orders over $99

 Everyone thinks juicing fruits is one of the healthiest things you can do, but it’s really not.
 When you eat a whole piece of fruit, the fiber in it slows your digestion so the sugars in it are absorbed more slowly.
 When you juice that same piece of fruit, the fiber is removed and it’s like taking a shot glass full of sugar; all that sugar creates the perfect conditions for Candida yeast overgrowth in the intestines.

 In Traditional Chinese Medicine (TCM), fruit is considered yin and full of dampness, which means it’s more contracting, less energetic, and contributes to a sluggish metabolism.
 Shifting the balance of a person to being more yin sets you up for Candida yeast overgrowth, with bloating, skin rashes, acne, hair loss, excessive gas, and diarrhea.
 Candida yeast upsets your microbiome and creates an unfavorable imbalance that leads to weight gain, not weight loss.
-You can stop the yeast overgrowth by cutting out the fruit and all sources of sugars, and repopulating the microbiome with healthy bacteria using a good probiotic.
-If symptoms have been ongoing or are more severe, a cleanse may be needed to get your digestive system balanced again.
+You can stop the yeast overgrowth by cutting out the fruit and all sources of sugars, and repopulating the microbiome with healthy bacteria using a good probiotic like our Flora-Key Probiotic Powder for adults and kids.
+If symptoms have been ongoing or are more severe, a cleanse with our Y-C Cleanse may be needed to get your digestive system balanced again.

 Occasionally, symptoms are more severe, and in this case it’s likely to be Fructose Malabsorption, formerly known as Fructose Intolerance.
 In some people, the small intestine cannot completely absorb fructose, so it passes through undigested into the colon.
 Once in the colon, the bacteria that are part of the microbiome rapidly digest it and produce gases, which cause the colon to swell.
 This swelling leads to bloating, distention, gas, cramping, and occasional diarrhea when a larger amount of fructose is ingested.
 Fatigue, headaches, mood swings, and constipation can also be present.